 As set by statute, the Library's Regular Plan Members are required to contribute 4.5 percent of their annual covered salary.
 The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The Library's annual contribution rate the calendar years ended December 31, 2015 and 2014 was 13.31 and 13.15 percent, respectively.
-For the fiscal year ended April 30, 2016, the Library contributed \$194,185 to the plan.
+The Library's annual contribution rate for calendar years 2017 and 2016 were 12.84 and 13.31 percent, respectively.
+For the fiscal year ended April 30, 2017, the Library contributed \$196,812 to the plan.
 The Library also contributes for disability benefits, death benefits, and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by IMRF's Board of Trustees, while the supplemental retirement benefits rate is set by statute.